In this post we’ll look at the importance of puppet fabrication and it’s role in stop-motion animation. Let’s kick off with the basics….

 Introducing our short course on Puppet Fabrication with Jennifer Kidd

-This 6 week course starts on December 5th (just Saturdays from 10am to 5pm) and it’s a great opportunity to discover the world of Puppet Fabrication… and what it takes to make and produce industry standard puppets.
+This 6 week course is a great opportunity to discover the world of Puppet Fabrication… and what it takes to make and produce industry standard puppets.
 The short course is led by the experienced tutor Jennifer Kidd who has worked on a number of stop motion animation commercials, kids tv series and feature films such as ‘Chuck Steel: Night of the Trampires’ and ‘Isle of Dogs’.
 Jennifer has worked in both the puppet fabrication and puppet maintenance departments for these productions.

 Here is a quick overview of the course content over the 6 weeks: